WARNING

 Even if you cannot visit the Library to consult the books, the web site has a very useful and comprehensive online catalogue which allows you to identify books which you may then be able to access elsewhere.
 However it is important to realise that while its collections are very extensive they don't include everything.
 There are gaps in their older collections (I recently purchased a dictionary by A Fisher, published in 1777, and found that I have an earlier edition than any they hold) and even some modern works can be missing - despite the fact that the law requires copyright copies to be deposited there.

-Their newspaper catalogue is online - allowing you to discover which old Hertfordshire newspapers are available at Collindale, London.
+Their newspaper catalogue and many digitised newspapers are available online - allowing you to discover which old Hertfordshire newspapers are available at Collindale, London.
 The Penny Illustrated Paper has been digitised and is searchable online - and contains some Hertfordshire News.

 The COPAC online catalogue includes the British Library and is easier to use.